 Nothing.
 Nothing went wrong, and the month I spent in Japan in March and April of 2015 was one of the very best months of my life.
 I never once felt unsafe, or out of my depth.
 I spent my time agape at the amazingness of the most enchanting place I had ever been.
 Few people spoke English, but there are many ways to communicate.

 Japan is a very easy place to travel.
 There is virtually no crime, it is super safe, the people are kind and courteous and friendly and helpful.
 The public transport is completely awesome.
-The Yamanote line train in Tokyo, which is a loop line with 29 stations, carries more people everyday than the whole New York Subway system.
-Shinjuku station is the busiest station in the world, with around 3.5 million people passing through it every day.
-It is an amazing and slightly confusing place to be, with 36 platforms and over 200 exits.
-Finding yourself at the wrong exit could mean a 2 or 3 km walk back to where you need to be.
 There are several iPhone Apps that can help you navigate the trains.
 The Navitime one I found really helpful.
 You put in your departure station, your destination station and the App tells you which train, what time, how long and if you need to change.
+It also tells you which carriage to get on for ease of platform changes.
 And it is in English.
-If you stand around looking confused for long enough, someone will ask you if you need help.
-Alternatively, the JR station employees have excellent knowledge and most speak English.
+If you stand around anywhere looking confused for long enough, someone will ask you if you need help.
+It is likely they will not just offer directions, but will insist on assisting you to your destination.